-Built in 1888 to link New York and New England to the coal beds of Pennsylvania and the West, the steel-truss Poughkeepsie-Highland Railroad Bridge was the longest bridge in the world for a spell, stretching 6,767 feet (approximately 1.28 miles) over the Hudson River.
+Built in 1888 to link New York and New England to the coal beds of Pennsylvania and the West, the steel cantilever truss Poughkeepsie-Highland Railroad Bridge was the longest bridge in the world for a spell, stretching 6,768 feet (approximately 1.28 miles) over the Hudson River.
 A 1974 blaze, blamed on sparks from a passing train, damaged only 700 feet of the span's wooden decking.
-Repair, however, was too pricey for the bankrupt railroad company that owned the structure, and tearing it down would have been far more expensive.
+Repairing the bridge, however, was too pricey for the bankrupt railroad company that owned the structure, and tearing it down would have been far more expensive.
 Instead they permanently halted railroad operations over it.

 No skateboards or motorized vehicles are allowed, except for motorized wheelchairs.
 Pets must be on a leash no longer than 6 feet.
 Restrooms are available at each end of the bridge.
 Benches and shaded areas are in the works.
 Lights have been installed for night-time events (the bridge can be reserved for events) and food vendors cater to hungry bridge users.
-In addition, a 20-story elevator is in the works, along with a staircase on the Poughkeepsie side.
-Friends of the nonprofit organization that oversees such projects are also pursuing funds for a visitor center.
-Visit their website
+In addition, a 20-story elevator opened in 2014, and there's a staircase on the Poughkeepsie side.
+Friends of the nonprofit organization that oversees such projects are also pursuing funds for a Visitors Center.
+Visit their website for more information.

 To reach the trailhead in Poughkeepsie from I-84, take the Taconic State Parkway north.
 Exit on State Route 55 west toward Poughkeepsie.
 Turn right onto Garden Street.
 Turn left onto Parker Avenue.
 Parking for the walkway is on the right.

 To reach the trailhead in Lloyd from I-87, take the exit for State Route 299 east.
 Turn right onto US Route 9W south through the village of Highland.
 Turn left onto Haviland Road.
 Parking is on the right.